Dietary Supplements are 100% Regulated by Jason J. Duke

 Big Tech's Conflicts of Interests to Promote Medical Fraud with Government Assistance and the Manipulation of Academia

 With medical bias ^ and big-business conflicts of interests ^, along with disinformation ^, the tech industry has deceptively partnered with the US government ^ and the Department of Defense (DoD) to manipulate academia to avoid existing medical industry regulation ^, with their medically ^ conflicted ^ employees ^, and Artificial Intelligence (AI) DeepMind Health ^ team ^, who falsely categorize health education to promote medical fraud with medically biased algorithms ^, that include the use of personal medical data, which is deceptively called health data ^, to ensure privatized medical industry interests are protected ^ so that health ^ and wellbeing ^ are wrongly included by the definition of biomedical ^.

 Google Employees Openly Participate in Medical Fraud Algorithms

 One Google engineer says that "medical terms are close to my heart" while suggesting carrot juice cures cancer ^!
 A Google spam fighter claims to know about medical fraud, but suggests that it is only spammy slang ^.
 Indeed, Google says that they actively analyze and rank medical fraud concerning dietary supplements with the assistance of medical industry 'quacks' ^.
 Dietary supplements are considered healthcare and pharmacy in Google advertising ^ and Microsoft advertising policies ^.
-Search engines have also partnered with third-party websites ^ concerning irrelevant dietary supplement certifications ^ that confusingly mix drugs, dietary supplements, and nutrients from foods together ^.
+Search engines have also partnered ^ with third-party websites ^ concerning irrelevant dietary supplement certifications ^ that confusingly mix drugs, dietary supplements, nutrients ^, and healthcare together as conflicted interests ^ for profit ^.